 Outcome.
 The first part of this approach will lead to identify on PrPC scaffold PrP subdomain that are allosterically linked out of a templating context.
 For example, preliminary study leads us to find a strong allosteric linkage between PrP L3 loop and the N-terminal region of H3 even if they are at 20Å distance.
 The second approach which is complementary of the approach developed in subtask 2.1.2 will lead to specifically investigate the propagation of structural information toward constrained or flexible mutants.

-Subtask 2.2.1.
+Subtask 2.1.4.
 Prion assemblies dynamic behavior and intervention of fragmentation during prion replication in cell-free assays.
+Early stage of structural PrPSc diversification during the conversion process

+The mechanisms of structural diversification within a given strain constitutes a poorly explored field, even if the diversity is often evocated to explain the cross-species barrier and prion adaptation (ref Collinge &clarck).

+The PMCA technique that leads to a bona-fide prion replication amplification (refs) in vitro leads us to demonstrate that during the early stage of the prion conversion two distinct subsets of PrPSc assemblies are generated (SS1 and SS2, FigXXA) both sharing the same strain structural determinant (?).
+Depending on the initial template concentration one species is favored compared to the other one suggesting two distinct kinetic order governing their respective formation (ref Eghaian as example ?).
+The maturation of SS1 and out of PMCA context but in the presence of PrPC (on va faire comme si…) leads to an interconversion of SS1 to SS2.
+This very simplistic system of prion replication reflects both the step of bona fide templating and the evolution of this PrPSc subassemblies by an exchange process